**Post updated a little on 12-28-2018 so that the dates are correct if you want to use the images below. LMC

 I think it was actually my husband who commented that the magi, who were more wizardly than kingly, are for us.

-Us.
 They reveal that Emmanuel is for us—us Gentiles, Foreigners, People Far Off.

-The odd and meandering story of the magi reveals that God was on the move outside of Israel just as She was inside of Israel.
-God is in the East as He is in the West.
+The odd and meandering story of the magi reveals that God was on the move outside of Israel just as she was inside of Israel.
+God is in the East as he is in the West.
 God whispers to the stars as God whispers to those who ponder them.

 God is for the Gentile, the magician, the scholar, the traveler, and even the weirdo dressed in the polyester cape.